 PICRAMNIACEAE Fernando & Quinn

-Trees; bark bitter or very bitter; leaves spiral, odd-pinnate, leaflets often ± alternate, vernation conduplicate, extrafloral nectaries on abaxial surface, stipules 0; plant dioecious; inflorescence racemose; flowers 3-5(-6)-merous, small; K connate basally (free); staminate flowers: pollen?; nectary +; pistillode minute; carpellate flowers: staminodes +, ?nectariferous; G [2-3], styles branches recurved, pointed; ovule with ?bistomal micropyle; n = ?
+Trees; bark bitter or very bitter; leaves spiral, odd-pinnate, leaflets often ± alternate, vernation conduplicate, extrafloral nectaries on abaxial surface, stipules 0; plant dioecious; inflorescence racemose; flowers 3-5(-6)-merous, small; K connate basally (free); staminate flowers: pollen?; nectary +; pistillode minute; carpelate flowers: staminodes +, ?nectariferous; G [2-3], style branches recurved, pointed; ovule with ?bistomal micropyle; n = ?

 1. Picramnia Swartz

 Ovules epitropous; fruit a berry; seed coat ca 6 cells across, vascularized, unlignified, or two subepidermal layers lignified, inner layers crushed; embryo minute.

 1/41.
 S.E.
 USA, Central and South America, Caribbean (map: from Pirani 1990).
 [Photo - Fruit]